jamescarruthers/PlotteRXY/Firmware/macros/readme.md

 A series of macros useful for operating the plotter.
 The park macro will need to be updated to reflect the size of your machine.

-home = move to 0,0
+zero = move to 0,0

 park = move the gantry out of the way to the top right